 No. Many of the original documents are old and very difficult to read.
 We have tried to provide the best image available.

-4. The redaction makes the letter incomprehensible.
+4. The redaction makes the informal interpretations incomprehensible.
 What do I do?

-Unfortunately, many of the letters have been heavily redacted to prevent the revelation of confidential information.
-If a letter is redacted such that it is not useful, contact the Premerger Office for assistance.
+Unfortunately, many of the informal interpretations have been heavily redacted to prevent the revelation of confidential information.
+If an informal interpretation is redacted such that it is not useful, contact the Premerger Office by email at email@example.com for assistance.

-5. Can I get an unredacted copy of the letter?
+5. Can I get an unredacted copy of the informal interpretation?